Rabbit: Ears

 Within the order of lagomorphs, the ears are used to detect and avoid predators.
 In the family Leporidae, the ears are typically longer than they are wide, and are in general relatively long compared to other mammals.

 According to Allen's rule, endothermic animals adapted to colder climates have shorter, thicker limbs and appendages than those of similar animals adapted to warm climates.
 The rule was originally derived by comparing the ear lengths of Lepus species across the various climates of North America.
 Subsequent studies show that this rule remains true in the Leporidae for the ears specifically, in that the surface area of rabbits' and hares' ears are enlarged in warm climates; the ears are an important structure to aid thermoregulation as well as in detecting predators due to the way the outer, middle, and inner ear muscles coordinate with one another.
 The ear muscles also aid in maintaining balance and movement when fleeing predators.

 The auricle, also known as the pinna, is a rabbit's outer ear.
 The rabbit's pinnae represent a fair part of the body surface area.
 It is theorized that the ears aid in dispersion of heat at temperatures above 30 C, with rabbits in warmer climates having longer pinnae due to this.
 Another theory is that the ears function as shock absorbers that could aid and stabilize rabbits' vision when fleeing predators, but this has typically only been seen in hares.
 The rest of the outer ear has bent canals that lead to the eardrum or tympanic membrane.

 The middle ear, separated by the outer eardrum in the back of the rabbit's skull, contains three bones: the hammer, anvil, and stirrup, collectively called ossicles, which act to decrease sound before it hits the inner ear; in general, the ossicles act as a barrier to the inner ear for sound energy.

 Inner ear fluid, called endolymph, receives the sound energy.
 After receiving the energy.
 The inner ear comprises two parts: the cochlea that uses sound waves from the ossicles, and the vestibular apparatus that manages the rabbit's position in regard to movement.
 Within the cochlea a basilar membrane contains sensory hair structures that send nerve signals to the brain, allowing it to recognize different sound frequencies.
 Within the vestibular apparatus three semicircular canals help detect angular motion.

 Thermoregulation

-The blood flow through the rabbit's ears help with thermoregulation, as seen in this desert cottontail.
+The blood flow through the rabbit's ears helps with thermoregulation, as seen in this desert cottontail.

 The pinnae, which contain a vascular network and arteriovenous shunts, aid in thermoregulation.
 In a rabbit, the optimal body temperature is around 38.5–40.0 C. If their body temperature exceeds or does not meet this optimal temperature, the rabbit must make efforts to return to homeostasis.
 Homeostasis of body temperature is maintained by changing the amount of blood flow that passes through the highly vascularized ears, as rabbits have few to no sweat glands.
 Rabbits may also regulate their temperature by resting in depressions in the ground, known as forms.